bprin97/HIV_Intervention_System/README.md

 ## Results :

 At the end of each running the resulting Statistics and Updated Datasets for every drop-in centers are found in the folder Results.
-You can also find some old results always from that folder :
+You can also find some old results from Old Results folder :

 ### Statistics files from drop-in center : "1" , "2" , "None" derived the 05/06/2022
 1) chart_pie_1_2022_6_5 in the Excel format
 2) chart_pie_2_2022_6_5 in the Excel format
 3) chart_pie_None_2022_6_5 in the Excel format

+The CSV results are the datasets to be used for next selections of the peer leaders , in fact our application consider also the last intervention informations of each subjects.

 ### Updated datasets for drop-in center : "1" , "2" , "None" derived the 06/06/2022
 1) data_1_2022_6_6 in the CSV and Excel format